What You Need to Know Before Submitting Your Request

 Comprehensive Diagnostic Evaluation Report

-You will need to submit your most recent evaluation report, which should be three years old or less (expand to see additional guidelines).
+You will need to submit your most recent evaluation report, with DSM-V code referenced (if applicable), which should be three years old or less.
 The evaluation report should be conducted by a qualified professional with expertise in the disability for which the accommodation is sought.
 Letters from your medical professional are not considered comprehensive and may not be submitted in lieu of this requirement.

-Supporting Documentation (log-in required) In order to help support your request, please submit documentation that demonstrates a history of impairment or limitation such as previous evaluation reports, proof of prior testing accommodations, proof of special educational services or plans, standardized test scores on college-entrance or professional exams (e.g., SAT, ACT, GRE, GMAT, LSAT), academic records (e.g., transcripts, teacher comments), etc.
+If applicable, you will need to submit documentation that demonstrates a history of impairment or limitation, such as proof of prior testing accommodations, including college-entrance or professional exams (e.g., SAT, ACT, GRE, GMAT, LSAT), college/university accommodations, or special education services/plans.